stackabletech/kafka-operator/README.md

         replicas: 3
 ```

-Want to get started?
-Read below.

 ## Behind the Scenes

-It is written by [Stackable](https://www.stackable.tech) in Rust.
+This operator is written by [Stackable](https://www.stackable.tech) in Rust.

 It uses kube-rs to talk to Kubernetes.

 We test it [extensively](https://ci.stackable.tech/) using [Kuttl](https://kuttl.dev/)-powered integration tests on managed Kubernetes of multiple cloud platforms and our own bare-metal clusters.

-NEXT: generic behind the scenes

 ## About The Stackable Data Platform